jkjung-avt/jkjung-avt.github.io/_posts/2018-09-24-object-detection-tutorial.md

 Quick link: [jkjung-avt/hand-detection-tutorial](https://github.com/jkjung-avt/hand-detection-tutorial)

-Following up on my previous post, [Training a Hand Detector with TensorFlow Object Detection API](https://jkjung-avt.github.io/hand-detection-tutorial/), I'd like to discuss how to adapt the code and train models which could detect other kind of objects.
+Following up on my previous post, [Training a Hand Detector with TensorFlow Object Detection API](https://jkjung-avt.github.io/hand-detection-tutorial/), I'd like to discuss how to adapt the code and train models which could detect other kinds of objects.
 First, make sure you have followed the above-mentioned tutorial, got the training environment set up properly, and were able to train the hand detector (SSD model) successfully.
 And read on.

 # Preparing the training data